 Modifying Child Support

 When the court establishes a child support amount, an official court order will be put into place.
 Once this happens, child support must be paid until the child turns 19 or graduates from high school, whichever comes first.
 However, throughout the duration of the child support obligations, parents can petition to modify the amount of child support paid if one or both parents experience a change in financial status.
-This modification process can be complicated, so it is important to hire an experienced attorney to assist you in this matter whether you are requesting a modification or you’ve received notice that the other parents wishes to modify the amount.
+This modification process can be complicated, so it is important to hire an experienced child support lawyer to assist you in this matter whether you are requesting a modification or you’ve received notice that the other parents wishes to modify the amount.

 Enforcing Child Support Orders

-Other Areas Of Practice:
+Other Areas Of Legal Practice: